farhapartex/dahlia/README.md

 * Clone the repository and move to the folder `dahlia`
 * Open your command shell on this folder
-* Type `docker-compose build server`
-* Run the command `docker-compose pull server`
+* Type `pipenv install` (If you don not have pipenv pre-installed install it)
-* Run the command `docker-compose up server`
+* Start virtual environment by the command `pipenv shell`
-* Open another terminal and move to `dahlia` folder
+* For db migrations
-  * Run the command on second terminal `docker-compose exec server bash`
+  * Run the command `python3 manage.py makemigrations`
-  * Run `pipenv run ./manage.py makemigrations`
-  * Run `pipenv run ./manage.py migrate`
+  * Run `python3 manage.py migrate`
+  * If you want to use PostgreSql, install psycopg2 before migrations
 * Above command will create migrations file.
 Now it's time to create superuser
-* Run the command in second terminal `pipenv run ./manage.py createsuperuser`
+* Run the command in second terminal `python3 manage.py createsuperuser`
   * Provide `username`, `email` (not necessary), `password`
 * After creating super user open browser and go to `http://127.0.0.1:8000/cms/admin/`
   * It will redirect you to login page